alena-c/Cybersecurity/Unit 10/README.md

 **Summary:** How did you find it?
 Which honeypot captured it?
 What does each malware do?

 It was captured by Dionaea.
 ClamScan did not capture this one.
 I found it in the __Payloads Report__.
 And searched at VirusTotal.
+This malware is a generic trojan for Win32 bit that downloads and installs files.
+A trojan software looks legitimate, but can be actually very malicious.
+It even can be downloaded onto a device without the user's knowledge or concent.
+When installed, the malicious software can damage, disrupt, steal or cause other harm to the user's data or computer.

 MD5:   b3812008522d080fcbdec1adc499df2b
 SHA-1: 3e2781587ffeb521a6fc40a9c1bcd67d3d670926